PipeVerri/Scanz/README.md

 ---
 ---
 > # _Installation:_
-Download the correct release for your OS and just run the executable
+Download the correct release for your OS from the releases tab and just run the executable

 ```bash
 ./scanz